KhronosGroup/Vulkan-Samples/samples/extensions/fragment_shader_barycentric/README.md

 ### Vertex shader

 In the vertex shader a variable `outColor` is declared.
-It is used in the fragment shader with `pervertexEXT` decoration:
+It is used in the fragment shader with the `pervertexEXT` decoration:

 ```GLSL
 layout (location = 0) out vec3 outColor;